scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 ## Writing a test suite

 In Scala we define groups of tests that we call test suites.
-Each test suite is intended to validate a particular component of the software.
+Each test suite is intended to validate a particular component or feature of the software.
 Typically we define one test suite for each source file, or each class, that we want to test.

 {% tabs munit-unit-test-2 %}
 {% tab 'Scala CLI' %}
 In Scala CLI, the test file can live in the same folder as the actual code, but the name of the file must end with `.test.scala`.
-For instance:
+In the following, `MyTests.test.scala` is a test file.
 ```
 example/
-├── WebService.scala
+├── MyApp.scala
-└── WebService.test.scala
+└── MyTests.test.scala
 ```
 Other valid structures and conventions are described in the [Scala CLI documentation](https://scala-cli.virtuslab.org/docs/commands/test/#test-sources).
 {% endtab %}